 Many private mineral owners have told us that they would like to learn more about the leasing process and how they can encourage prudent exploration for oil and gas on their mineral holdings with minimal environmental impact and maximum financial gain.
 In addition, some mineral owners who have been contacted by one or more of our lease brokers might be naturally curious about Vision Exploration, our background, and our reasons for offering to lease their minerals at the terms that we've proposed.
 We have taken this opportunity to address some of these topics in a brief, informal manner.
 If you have further questions, you are always welcome to contact us and discuss any issue in more detail.
 We would also ask that you please take a brief moment to read our Disclaimer.
 Thanks for your interest.

-Perhaps you have been contacted by one of our lease brokers.
-These gentlemen are veteran landmen who have been carefully selected by our Land Department for their honesty, integrity, and experience in our areas of interest.
+Perhaps you have been contacted by one of our lease brokers, veteran landmen who have been carefully selected by our Land Department for their honesty, integrity, and experience in our areas of interest.
 We hope that you will always find them to be courteous and respectful of your privacy and property.
 If they are not, call or contact us immediately.
 Please allow us the opportunity to promptly address your concerns.

 Our Lease Form